When is the best time of year to visit Botswana?

 Best for: animal spotting, mild weather, paddling in the Okavango, fewer mosquitos

 May is typically the start of the busiest season for Botswana and its safaris.
-As the wet weather passes and the high grass and lush vegetation dies down, animals will move towards permanent water sources.
+As the wet weather passes and the high grass and lush vegetation die down, animals will move toward permanent water sources.
 This is great news for safari tours as it means the animals are pretty easy to find.
 Another must-see around May is the spectacular Victoria Falls as at this time it's at its fullest after the heavy rains of the wet season.
-With the start of the winter/dry season, the temperatures will sit around 13-17, dropping low in the nights and with the days becoming hot and dusty.
+With the start of the winter/dry season, the temperatures will sit around 55°F-63°F, dropping low in the nights and with the days becoming hot and dusty.

 Best for: sighting African wild dogs, warm and sunny weather

 Campsites are full and cameras are out, June is a busy time for campers and safari goers.
 This time of year typically has the best overall weather, full of fragrant days and chilly nights.
 This time is also when new litters of African wild dogs are born, so you might get a glimpse of this rare animal if you keep your eyes peeled.
 If you're interested in seeing some famous black and white striped animals, the zebra herds can be found at the Chobe River flood plains between June to November as they wait out the dry months.

 Best for: pleasant days, lively crowds and meerkats in Makgadikgadi

 July and August are cooler but busier with the arrival of summer holiday crowds from the Northern Hemisphere.
 Temperatures can drop below freezing at night but the days will be hot and dry.
 Since it's the dry season, many animals can be found closer to the water sources making them easier to spot.

 Best for: elephants at the watering holes, clear skies and warming temperatures